 The base is 9 inches in diameter.

 It comes with two capping heads.
 The large European and the smaller US capping standard size.

 This capper can be mounted to the bench for even more stability.

-Lets see what the users think about this thing.
-Like I mentioned it was not easy to find to many reviews but the ones we read are totally happy with it.
+Let’s see what the users think about this thing.
+As I mentioned it was not easy to find too many reviews but the ones we read are totally happy with it.

 Here are some things we found out.
 If you use the larger 29mm caps this is the one you should be looking at according to a few users.

 Some advice is to use a little olive oil on the capper to make it work smoother and prevent the bottle from getting stuck.

 This capper is built like a brick is one of the most mentioned remarks in combination with that if you cap a lot of bottles this is the one to go for.